-As soon as we enter the venue tonight London's Wide Awake have already got the party started.
+As soon as we enter the venue tonight London’s Wide Awake has already got the party started.
 Although the crowd is sparse with everyone still filtering in, they do well in getting those here moving.

-Crowd interaction plays a big part in their set, with members CJ Beatz and Jordan Crisp launching out free t shirts to encourage everyone to move forward and get involved.
+Crowd interaction plays a big part in their set, with members CJ Beatz and Jordan Crisp launching out free t-shirts to encourage everyone to move forward and get involved.

 Steve Aoki takes to the stage, and if we thought the crowd were wild for Noise Cans, we were blown away by the energy they poured out for the man himself.

 Opening with his remix of “Utai IV Reawakening” (famously used in the Ghost in the Shell movie soundtrack), Steve bounces along with everyone and you can tell that this is a man who is enjoying his performance just as much as his crowd.